craftcms/docs/docs/.artifacts/cms/4.x/config-general.md

 The default length of time Craft will store data, RSS feed, and template caches.

-If set to `0`, data and RSS feed caches will be stored indefinitely; template caches will be stored for one year.
+If set to `0`, data and RSS feed caches will be stored indefinitely.

 See [craft\helpers\ConfigHelper::durationInSeconds()](https://docs.craftcms.com/api/v4/craft-helpers-confighelper.html#method-durationinseconds) for a list of supported value types.